Local analytic classification of q-difference equations: The symmetric square of the -Euler equation

 \subsubsection{Possibility of a multisummation process}

 No explicit algorithm is presently known to yield the solution of \eqref{equation:carre} in the spirit of theorem \ref{theo:sommabilite} with $\Lambda=[\lambda]+[\mu]$.
 A multisummation algorithm does exist in a very different setting, due to the third author.
-The following result shows its similarity to classical Borel-Laplace summation.
+The following result shows its similarity to classical Borel-Laplace summation. \begin{theo} In \eqref{equation:carre}, we have $L = (z \sq - 1)(z^2 \sq - 1)$ and the series $\hat Y$ is $(1,1/2)$-summable by the following process: